1929 to 2012

 Incidentally Tenindewa must have drifted back into normality but amazingly during all those years of duress Tenindewa and its community managed to have a Christmas tree.
 Incredibly added to the list of his many amazing achievements Keith missed only one Tenindewa Christmas Tree in his entire life and that was during his period of confinement.

 To mention all of Keith’s sporting contributions would be too time consuming but I must highlight his Mullewa Bowling Club life membership and his remarkable contribution to the Mullewa Football Club in which he served as Secretary Treasurer and as Time Keeper for thirty years.
-He created a record that I guarantee will never be broken in keeping time for in excess of 1000 games.
+He created a record that I guarantee will never be broken, as he held the role of time-keeper for in excess of 1000 games.
 He was again recognized for service from the Club with a life membership.

 Finally I must mention his faith in God and his dedication to his church.
 If the Pope was into giving out life memberships he would surely have featured there as well.
 His work at the church over the years was enormous and he served officially as President of Our Lady of Mt Carmel School’s “Parents and Friends” for some time.
 More lately he was a volunteer at the Mullewa Tourist Bureau and the Monsignor Hawes Museum.